Hong Kong Police Force: Retired variants

 Until 1998, all officers wore a black whistle lanyard over the left shoulder running under the epaulet with the double cord attached to a whistle tucked in to the left breast tunic pocket.
 Officers who had received a Commissioner of Police Commendation or HE Governor's Commendation were issued a plaited black, yellow and red lanyard for CP's Commendation, or red for Governor's.

 Equipment

 Uniform officers wear a utility belt which holds a sidearm, extra ammunition, a handcuff, an extendable baton, a pepper spray, a Motorola radio with a connected remote speaker microphone attached to the shoulder and a body-mounted camera.

-While the HKPF had been following their past equipment procurement policies for Hong Kong’s British legacy, following the international arms trading embargo imposed after the passing of the National Security Law in 2020, the HKPF had started importing firearms from mainland China to refresh their inventory.
+While the HKPF had initially continued to procure equipment from Western countries, following the US and EU arms embargo imposed after the passing of the National Security Law in 2020, the HKPF had started importing firearms from mainland China to refresh their inventory.